 Lisa received her MPH with a concentration in health communication in 2009.
-After a five-year stint in Washington, DC, she is back in Boston and enjoying re-connecting with the Tufts community.
-Recent PHPD activities she's been involved with include participating in alumni board meetings, giving guest lectures to HCOM classes, mentoring students, and contributing to in-class panels.
-Currently, Lisa is the research analyst for the President's Cancer Panel, a federal advisory committee appointed by the U.S. President, whose mission is to monitor the activities of the national cancer program and to report to the White House on policy and program recommendations for action to accelerate progress against cancer.
+After a five-year stint in Washington, DC, she returned to Boston.
+Recent PHPD activities she's been involved with include giving guest lectures to HCOM classes, mentoring students, and contributing to in-class panels.
+Currently, Lisa is the Research Analyst for the President's Cancer Panel, a federal advisory committee appointed by the U.S. President, whose mission is to monitor the activities of the national cancer program and to report to the White House on policy and program recommendations for action to accelerate progress against cancer.
 She directs numerous activities that advance the Panel's mission, including development of Panel reports and meeting series; management of overall communications strategy, including social media and Web site content; and strategic analysis on potential topics for the Panel to explore.
 Lisa has 15 years of experience in writing and editing for public and scientific audiences on a variety of topics, particularly on cancer, women's health, and aging and caregiving.
 She has a BS in rehabilitation and human services from Boston University.

 MPH Program Representative – David Meyers, BA/MPH '14

 David is a Research Project Manager at the Harvard School of Public Health where he conducts research into domestic health policy focused on controlling costs and improving quality of care.
 While at Tufts, David focused his work on the intersection of global health, surveillance, and technology, leading projects in several resource limited settings internationally most recently in Nepal and Bangladesh.
 In addition to his work at Harvard, David also does GIS consulting work with faculty in the Department of Public Health and Community Medicine at Tufts.
 Currently his personal research interests surround how to use health policy to strengthen public health systems for marginalized populations.